Falkland Islands status: After 1 January 2009

-(f) a person who has been granted Falkland Islands status under an Ordinance providing for the grant of that status to persons who have been ordinarily resident in the Falkland Islands for a period of at least seven years, or such period not exceeding seven years as the Ordinance may prescribe, and has not, in accordance with that Ordinance, lost or been deprived of such status.

-Status Ceremonies
+Status ceremonies

-Since 2007, all new applicants for Falkland Islands Status, if their application is successful, must attend a Status Ceremony and make a pledge to the Falkland Islands, as follows:
+Since 2007, all new applicants for Falkland Islands Status, if their application is successful, must attend a status ceremony and make a pledge to the Falkland Islands, as follows:

 Ceremonies, which are presided over by the Governor of the Falkland Islands, normally take place within one month of approval of an application.
 The first ceremony took place on 17 August 2007.